 Here are some photos (Internet source) of samovars.
 The white samovar on the left is electrical one, porcelain.
 The next one has a small tea pot on top.The typical samovar is a metal one in the center below.
 The other painted samovars are souvenirs.

-The tradition was to fill a small teapot with tea and boiling water from a tap and then to place it on a top of a samovar.
-I can imagine how delicious tea was with pancakes at Shrovetide, when it was cold or snowstorm.
+It was a tradition to fill a small teapot with tea leaves and boiling water from a tap and then to place it on a top of a samovar.
+I can imagine how delicious tea was with pancakes at Shrovetide, when it was cold or snowstorm outside.

 Some typical scarecrows made of straw or wooden sticks, dressed in different clothes and shawls (Internet).